```{r}

 But tip ones are using a yellow color to better discriminate with the new solution blocks:

-Are yellow instead of green-ish (in HTML)
+Are yellow instead of green-ish

-.
+{block}):You can also include div labels with unilur-solution.
 Note the solution will only show up in the solution file (collapsed box).

 The advantage of working inside the div labels is that standard code formatting and highlighting will apply, and code can be executed alongside standard text.